mjsandagi/the-salon-members/README.md

 5. The program will then open up an instance of your browser, with a banner saying `<browser> is being controlled by automated testing software`.
    Sit back and relax.
 You can use your computer as normal, but don't close the browser window.

+## How it works (the "idea")

+1. **User Details**: The script prompts for your Memrise username and password, securely handling input with `getpass()`.

+2. **WebDriver**: It launches a Selenium WebDriver (`webdriver.Edge()`, modifiable for other browsers) to automate Memrise.

+3. **Login**: The bot fills in the login form and submits it using the provided credentials.

+4. **Lesson Selection**: It navigates to the lesson section, selecting a new lesson or learning activity.

+5. **Word Retrieval**: During the session, it extracts and stores word pairs (target and native language) in a dictionary.

+6. **Execution**: After login, the bot automates lesson interaction and exits once the session is complete.

 ## Furina's Salon Members